Solenoids

 Solenoids are distinguished and classified according to various criteria.
 In the following, each criteria is described individually, in practice, combinations can be seen.

-Depending on the type of movement of a solenoid, this term is used:
+Depending on the type of movement of a solenoid, the following term is used:

 - Single acting solenoids: they perform linear movements.